-Dr Roger Kermode, Practice Principal at Hewlett Packard Enterprises
+Dr Roger Kermode, Practice Principal: Hewlett Packard Enterprise

-As a Practice Principal at Hewlett Packard Enterprise, Roger works with executives to help them leverage the data within their busineses to improve business performance with a foci in the financial service industries, the application of advanced analytics, transforming organisations to become data-driven and agile, and embedding analytics into core business processes.
+As a Practice Principal at Hewlett Packard Enterprise, Roger works with executives to help them leverage the data within their businesses to improve business performance with foci in the financial services Industry, the application of advanced analytics, transforming organisations to become data-driven and agile, and embedding analytics into core business processes.

-Ms Elaine Bensted , Chief Executive Officer - Zoos SA
+Elaine Bensted , Chief Executive Officer: Zoos SA

 In 2011/2012 Zoos SA was operating with a deficit and a large debt that couldn't be serviced.
 It is now operating with a surplus, repaying its debt and looking forward to an exciting future with new investments.
 Elaine will speak about the change journey as well as future plans for Zoos SA.

-Elaine is the Chief Executive Officer of Zoos SA with previous experience in both the public and private sectors in management, marketing and community engagement.
-Her qualifications include a MBA and a Masters degree in Public Public Policy and Management.
+Elaine has previous experience in both the public and private sectors in management, marketing and community engagement.
+Her qualifications include an MBA and a Masters degree in Public Public Policy and Management.
 Prior to being appointed to her position at Zoos SA, Elaine held the position of Chief Executive of TAFE SA.

-Ms Julianne Parkinson, Executive Director - Office of the Economic Development Board.
+Julianne Parkinson, Executive Director: Office of Economic Development Board

-Julianne has over 25 years' experience with global financial and legal consulting firms including Ernst & Young.
-KMPG and Freehills (now Herbert Smith Freehills).
-She specialises in strategic planning, business development and change management.
+With over 25 years' experience with global financial and legal consulting firms including Ernst & Young, KPMG and Freehills (now Herbert Smith Freehills), Julianne specialises in strategic planning, business development and change management.
 She is also an alumnus of the UniSA Business School.

 The 12 Powers of a Marketing Leader

-Professor Patrick Barwise, Emeritus Professor of Management and Marketing at the London Business School
+Professor Patrick Barwise, Emeritus Professor of Management and Marketing: London Business School

 Patrick's most recent publication The 12 Powers of a Marketing Leader, co-authored with former McKinsey partner Thomas Barta (September 2016), will be the focus of this session.